 - Many people don’t know that like the Euro, the peseta was subdivided into Centimos.
 But as the currency devalued they became irrelevant.
 The last 50 Centimo coin was minted in 1980.

-- The actual exchange rate at the time of the change to Euros was fixed at 166.386 to the Euro
+- The actual exchange rate at the time of the change from the peseta to the Euro was fixed at 166.386 to the Euro

 - In the last years of the currency notes were available as 200, 500 1000, 2000, 5000 and 10,000 denominations